openstack-archive/trove-integration/README.md

     $ ./redstack

 #### Install all the dependencies and then install trove via redstack.
-*This brings up trove (rd-api rd-tmgr) and initializes the trove database.*
+*This brings up trove (tr-api tr-tmgr) and initializes the trove database.*

     $ ./redstack install

+*This step may be encounter two kinds of errors, please select a corresponding way according to the error message:

+    1.Due to network problems or erroneous operation, the installation is interrupted.

+      Please execute:
+      ~/devstack/unstack.sh
+      (see trove-integration/scripts/redstack.rc to ensure
+       the path.Default:PATH_DEVSTACK_SRC=~/devstack)

+      ./redstack install

+    2.Because the component download is not complete, the installation can not be completed.

+      Go to opt/stack
+      (If you do not change the default directory, see devstack/stackrc to ensure the path.
+Default: DEST=${DEST:-/opt/stack})
+      and delete the corresponding components according to the error message then execute:
+      ~/devstack/unstack.sh
+      (see trove-integration/scripts/redstack.rc to ensure
+       the path.Default:PATH_DEVSTACK_SRC=~/devstack)

+      ./redstack install

 ***